The Mickey Mouse Club: Australian tour

-Although the series had been ended in America, many members of the cast assembled for highly successful tours of Australia in 1959 and 1960.
+Although the series had been ended in the US, many members of the cast assembled for highly successful tours of Australia in 1959 and 1960.
 The television series was very successful in Australia, and was still running on Australian television.
 The cast surprised Australian audiences, as by then they had physically matured and in some cases, bore little resemblance to the cast of youths with whom Australians were so familiar.
 Mainstream television did not reach Australia until 1956, so the series screened well into the 1960s when the back catalog expired.

 Syndication

-In response to continuing audience demand, the original Mickey Mouse Club went into edited syndicated half-hour reruns that enjoyed wide distribution starting in the fall of 1962, achieving strong ratings especially during its first three seasons in syndicated release.
-Because of its popularity in some markets, a few stations continued to carry it into 1968 before the series was finally withdrawn from syndication.
-Some new features were added such as Fun with Science or "Professor Wonderful" (with scientist Julius Sumner Miller) and Marvelous Marvin in the 1964–1965 season; Jimmie Dodd appeared in several of these new segments before his death in November 1964.
+In response to continuing audience demand, the original Mickey Mouse Club went into edited syndicated half-hour reruns that enjoyed wide distribution starting in the Autumn 1962, achieving strong ratings especially during its first three seasons in syndicated release.
+Due to its popularity in some markets, a few stations continued to carry it into 1968 before the series was finally withdrawn from syndication.
+Some new features were added such as Fun with Science or "Professor Wonderful" (with scientist Julius Sumner Miller) and Marvelous Marvin in the 1964–65 season; Jimmie Dodd appeared in several of these new segments before his death in November 1964.
 Several markets expanded the program back to an hour's daily run time during the 1960s repeat cycle by adding locally produced and hosted portions involving educational subjects and live-audience participation of local children, in a manner not unlike Romper Room.

 In response to an upsurge in demand from baby boomers entering adulthood, the show again went into syndicated reruns from January 20, 1975, until January 14, 1977.
 It has since been rerun on cable specialty channels Disney in the United States and Family in Canada.
 The original Mickey Mouse Club films aired five days a week on the Disney Channel from its launch in 1983 until the third version of the series began in 1989.
 The last airing of the edited 1950s material was on Disney Channel's Vault Disney from 1997 to September 2002.
 During the baseball seasons in 1975 and 1976, WGN-TV in Chicago, Illinois, aired the show on a delayed basis due to Cubs baseball coverages.